-Cabo, or Cabo San Lucas, is a city that sits on the southern end of the Baja California peninsula in Mexico.
-It is known for its beaches and nightlife, making it a popular tourist destination.
-But what many people don’t know is that Cabo also offers some of the best scuba diving in the world.
+Cabo, also known as Cabo San Lucas, is a lively city situated on the southern tip of the Baja California peninsula in Mexico.
+Renowned for its stunning beaches and vibrant nightlife, it has become a highly sought-after location among tourists.
+However, what remains largely unknown is that Cabo boasts some of the most exceptional scuba diving opportunities in the world.

 The waters surrounding Cabo are teeming with marine life and vibrant coral reefs.
 The calm waters make it a great spot for beginners, while experienced divers can explore deeper depths and discover hidden treasures.
 There are plenty of dive sites to choose from, including shipwrecks, walls, and pinnacles.
 Some of the most popular spots include Santa Maria Bay and Chileno Bay.